flomesh-io/osm-edge-docs/content/en/docs/guides/traffic_management/iptables_redirection.md

 ## Outbound IP range inclusions

-Outbound TCP based traffic from applications is by default intercepted using the `iptables` rules programmed by OSM, and redirected to the Envoy proxy sidecar.
-In some cases, it might be desirable to only subject certain IP ranges to be redirected and routed by the Envoy proxy sidecar based on service mesh policies, and have remaining traffic not proxied to the sidecar.
+Outbound TCP based traffic from applications is by default intercepted using the `iptables` rules programmed by osm-edge, and redirected to the Pipy proxy sidecar.
+In some cases, it might be desirable to only subject certain IP ranges to be redirected and routed by the Pipy proxy sidecar based on service mesh policies, and have remaining traffic not proxied to the sidecar.
 In such scenarios, inclusion IP ranges can be specified.

 Outbound inclusion IP ranges can be specified at a global mesh scope or per pod scope.

 ### 1. Global outbound IP range inclusions

-OSM provides the means to specify a global list of IP ranges to include for outbound traffic interception applicable to all pods in the mesh, as follows:
+osm-edge provides the means to specify a global list of IP ranges to include for outbound traffic interception applicable to all pods in the mesh, as follows:

-1. During OSM install using the `--set` option:
+1. During osm-edge install using the `--set` option:
     ```bash
     # To include the IP ranges 1.1.1.1/32 and 2.2.2.2/24 for outbound interception
     osm install --set="osm.outboundIPRangeInclusionList={1.1.1.1/32,2.2.2.2/24}